Eloquent Many-to-Many Relationship in Laravel 10 Tutorial

 Create Migrations & Database Tables

-• User migration to store user data
+• User migration for users table to store user data

-• Role migration to store roles
+• Role migration for roles table to store roles

 Open project into terminal and run these artisan commands.

-$ php artisan make:migration CreateRolesTable
+php artisan make:migration CreateRolesTable

-$ php artisan make:migration CreateRoleUserTable
+php artisan make:migration CreateRoleUserTable

-It will create two migration files 2023_03_04_015502_create_roles_table.php and 2023_03_04_015803_create_role_user_table.php inside /database/migrations folder.
+It will create two migration files xxx_create_roles_table.php and xxx_create_role_user_table.php inside /database/migrations folder.

-Already we have 2014_10_12_000000_create_users_table.php migration available by default which is for users table.
+Already you have 2014_10_12_000000_create_users_table.php migration available by default which is for users table.

 Open xxx_create_roles_table.php and write this complete code into it.